ekamil/essekkatpl/resume/cv_en.rst

 Education
 --------------
-:2013 |--| present: Bachelor of Science at Warsaw University of Technology, Faculty of Transport

 :2009 |--| 2012: Bachelor studies at Warsaw School of Economics,
     Quantitative Methods in Economics and Information Systems.
 Resigned.